NampellyGanesh/Immersed-Boundary-Method/README.md

 # Immersed-Boundary-Method
-2D compressible immerersed boundary method
+This is continuation to 2D compressible solver which includes immersed boundary method to solve complex geometries without body fitting mesh.